 NEW SECTION.
 Sec.
-10. A new section is added to chapter 36.70A RCW to read as follows:
+7. A new section is added to chapter 36.70A RCW to read as follows:

-- (1) Any city choosing the alternative density requirements in section 4 of this act may apply to the department for, and the department may certify, an extension of the implementation timelines established under section 3(10) of this act. - (2) An extension certified under this section may be applied only to specific areas where a city can demonstrate that water, sewer, stormwater, or fire protection services lack capacity to accommodate the density required in section 3 of this act, and the city has:
+(1) Any city choosing the alternative density requirements in section 3(4) of this act may apply to the department for, and the department may certify, an extension of the implementation timelines established under section 3(11) of this act.

-1 (a) Included one or more improvements, as needed, within its capital facilities plan to adequately increase capacity; or 2

-- Identified which special district is responsible for providing the necessary infrastructure if the infrastructure is provided by a special purpose district. - (3) An extension granted under this section remains in effect until the earliest of: - (a) The infrastructure is improved to accommodate the capacity; - The city's deadline to complete its 9 next periodic comprehensive plan update under RCW 36.70A.130; or 10 - (c) The city's deadline to complete its implementation progress report to the department as required under RCW 36.70A.130(9). - (4) A city that has received an extension under this section may reapply for any needed extension with its next periodic comprehensive plan update under RCW 36.70A.130 or its implementation progress report to the department under RCW 36.70A.130(9).
-The application for additional extension must include a list of infrastructure improvements necessary to meet the capacity required in section 3 of this act.
-Such additional extension must only be to address infrastructure deficiency that a city is not reasonably able to address within the first extension. - 22 The department may establish by rule any standards procedures necessary to implement this section.
-23 - (6) The department must provide the legislature with a list of projects identified in a city's capital facilities plan that were the basis for the extension under this section, including planning level estimates.
-Additionally, the city must contact special purpose districts to identify additional projects associated with extensions under this section. - (7) A city granted an extension for a specific area must allow development as provided under section 3 of this act if the developer commits to providing the necessary water, sewer, or stormwater infrastructure. - (8) If a city or its water providers do not have an adequate water supply to serve the housing required under section 3 or 4 of this act, the city may limit the areas subject to the requirements under section 3 or 4 of this act to match the increased housing capacity with the water supply.
-The city shall document and the department of ecology must certify the water supply capacity and the water demand reduced by the areas not subject to the requirements
+- (2) An extension certified under this section may be applied only to specific areas where a city can demonstrate that water, sewer, stormwater, or fire protection services lack capacity to accommodate the density required in section 3 of this act, and the city has: - (a) Included one or more improvements, as needed, within its capital facilities plan to adequately increase capacity; or - (b) Identified which special district is responsible for providing the necessary infrastructure if the infrastructure is provided by a special purpose district. - (3) If an extension of the implementation timelines is requested due to lack of water supply from the city or the purveyors who serve water within the city, the department's evaluation of the extension must be based on the applicable water system plans in effect and approved by the department of health.
+Water system plan updates initiated after the effective date of this section must include consideration of water supply requirements for middle housing types. - 21 (4) An extension granted under this section remains in effect 22 until the earliest of: - (a) The infrastructure is improved to accommodate the capacity; - (b) The city's deadline to complete its next periodic comprehensive plan update under RCW 36.70A.130; or - (c) The city's deadline to complete its implementation progress report to the department as required under RCW 36.70A.130(9). - (5) A city that has received an extension under this section may reapply for any needed extension with its next periodic comprehensive plan update under RCW 36.70A.130 or its implementation progress report to the department under RCW 36.70A.130(9).
+The application for an additional extension must include a list of infrastructure improvements necessary to meet the capacity required in section 3 of this act.
+Such additional extension must only be to address infrastructure deficiency that a city is not reasonably able to address within the first extension. - 37 (6) The department may establish by rule any standards or 38 procedures necessary to implement this section. - (7) The department must provide the legislature with a list of projects identified in a city's capital facilities plan that were the Code Rev/MFW:lel